arcetri/gandalf/README.md

 Below is the list of such variables.

 * _db_ -- TinyDB database instance that contains entities read from CSV file.
-  Refer to point 2.2.3 of this Readme for functionality description;
+  Refer to point 3.2.3 of this Readme for functionality description;
-* _host_ -- special symbol used to do queries on TinyDB (refer to point 2.2.3);
+* _host_ -- special symbol used to do queries on TinyDB (refer to point 3.2.3);
 * _var_ -- a structure that contains whatever was read from _varfile_ YAML file;
 * _view_ -- an object that contains functions for rendering CSV file objects into representations suitable for use in different config files.
-Reference to point 2.2.4 for documentation;
+Reference to point 3.2.4 for documentation;
 * _get_dns_version_ -- a function that returns a proper DNS zone file version (well, not really, but unless you dive into Gandalf implementation details you may think of it this way).
+Should be called on separate line (see examples);
+* _FILE_NAME_ -- name of the current file being rendered.

 #### 3.2.3.
 TinyDB database